pdelkowski/checklist/README.md

 If any of actions are repetable you can create template for that to save time next time you'll want to compose checklist.

+## API Documentation

+API Documentation is available at `URI/api/docs` where `URI` is valid address to running application.

 ## Contributing

 ### Prerequsites